Catskill909/chatroom/README.md

 # Install dependencies
 npm install

+# Build the frontend
+npm run build

-# Start the backend server
+# Start the backend server (serves both backend and built frontend)
 node server.js

-# In a separate terminal, start the frontend dev server
+# Alternatively, for separate dev frontend:
 npm run dev
 ```

-- Open your browser at `http://localhost:5173` (or the port shown in the terminal).
+- Open your browser at `http://localhost:3000` (production build) or the port shown in the terminal for dev.

-### Project Structure

-- `src/components/` — React components for chatroom, messages, avatars, user modal, etc.
-- `server.js` — Node.js backend for real-time communication and state management
-- `plan.md` — Architecture plan and implementation notes

 ## Technologies Used